AY2122S1-CS2103T-W16-3/tp/docs/UserGuide.md

 ### Viewing a lesson : `view -l`

-Displays the specified lesson’s name, capacity, price and timing, along with names of students who have the specified lesson.
+Displays the specified lesson’s name, capacity, price and details, along with names of students who have the specified lesson.

 Format: `view -l LESSON_INDEX`